 Ara'yes Open-Faced?

-This Middle Eastern-inspired recipe hits the spot when you are looking for a light meal that will satisfy you.
-Ara'yes, is a ground meat stuffed pita sandwich that is oven baked.
-It has also been claimed by Lebanon, Syria, Jordan, and Palestine and is beloved by Israel.
+This Middle Eastern-inspired recipe hits the spot when you are looking for a light meal that satisfies.
+Ara'yes is a ground meat-stuffed pita sandwich that is oven-baked.
+It has also been claimed by Lebanon, Syria, Jordan, and Palestine, and is beloved by Israel.

 What Makes This Pita So Delicious?

-The open-faced chicken pitas are fried in a skillet with olive oil, creating a nice golden brown crust on the filling and pita bread soaked in a combination of the olive oil and seasoned meat juices.
+The open-faced chicken pitas are fried in a skillet with olive oil, creating a nice golden-brown crust on the filling and pita bread, which is then soaked in a combination of olive oil and seasoned meat juices.

 The Filling

 Make the filling by combining the onion, jalapeno, parsley, ground chicken, panko breadcrumbs, egg, salt, black pepper, onion powder, garlic powder, smoked paprika, and Italian seasoning in the food processor.
-Then divide each pita bread into two to smear on the chicken filling and fry in a skillet with olive oil.
+Then divide each pita bread into two halves, smear them with the chicken filling, and fry them in a skillet with olive oil.

 For the Salad